Joyce DiDonato Master Classes

 - Audition Videos: 2 unedited performances – 1 Italian opera aria, 1 non-Italian opera aria.
 No oratorio, art song, or musical theater should be submitted.

 - Written Essay: Applicants will also need to submit a short essay (250 words maximum) in response to the following question: Why do you sing?

-All materials must be submitted electronically through Acceptd, a service that provides a digital audition platform to many performing arts schools and programs.
-As part of the application, you will be asked to enter email addresses for your references (two are required, a third is optional).
-They will receive a link to an online recommendation form after you submit your completed application.
-Please note that this email will be sent directly from Acceptd, (not Carnegie Hall).
-Your references will have until January 1, 2020, to complete and submit their confidential recommendations.
+- Recommendations: You will be asked to enter email addresses for two required references; a third is optional.
+Each recommender will receive a link to an online recommendation form after you submit your completed application.
+Please note that this email will be sent directly from Acceptd (not Carnegie Hall).
+Your recommenders will have until January 1, 2020 to complete and submit their confidential recommendations.
 Recommenders who can address both your personal and musical qualities, such as your music teacher(s), repetiteurs, and/or conductor(s), are preferred.

 A $15 application fee is required at the time you submit your application.

 Invited participants are expected to arrive in New York City the day before the master classes begins and depart the day after they concludes.
 Shared hotel accommodations are provided.
 Expenses for each participant traveling from outside the New York City area will be reimbursed up to $600 (inside North America) and $1,200 (outside North America).

 Past Master Classes

 Rossini’s “Nacqui all’affanno … Non più mesta” from La Cenerentola